 At a glance

-Kids with learning and thinking differences can be at higher risk for being bullied online.
+Kids with learning and thinking differences are at higher risk of being bullied.

-Since your child may not tell you about it, it’s important for you to be aware of possible signs of online bullying.
-Your child could be a victim of cyberbullying if:
+Since your child may not tell you about being cyberbullied, it’s important for you to be aware of possible signs.
+Here are some things to watch out for:

-- Your child suddenly stops using the computer, even though your child has always enjoyed it before.
+- Your child suddenly stops using the computer for fun.

 - Your child doesn’t want to use the computer in a place where you can see it.